 Ellen, "How much?"

 "Three million.
-It's over seven thousand square feet."
+It's over seven thousand square feet, that includes the courtyard and slave quarters."

 "Sheeyt, I never dreamed of livin' in a three million dollar anything.
 I'd kill everybody for that."